SmithWillSuffice/ohanga-pai/content/blog/110_magic_marxism.md

 or political economy issue _per se_.  **It is a moral issue, a spiritual issue.**

+## How to Raise Class Consciousness?

+For most leftists, I would imagine, the lack of class consciousness among workers (people who for whatever reason need or want to sell their labour time, but do not own the business aka. "means of production")  is the major problem with modern political economy.
+The power elite and the general petite bourgeois actively try to prevent this conscisouness from being raised, in all manner of ways, from schools to lobyists and think tank whitepapers, to right-wing NGO's to (fake)left-wing-centrist NGO's, to advertising, to the media and entertainment cartels.

+Reed points out Magic Marxists are not helping, since they all think ‘scientific’ forces (magical thinking)will automatically raise class consciousness via historical materialist necessity or dynamics.
+In this sense, most Marxists (who are materialists)) share more in common with the Silicon valley NerdReich than with myself. ("We are just wetware machines, so machines can also be conscious.")

+Reed asks, "How does consciousness arise form class position?"

+He implicitly is saying that this requires acts of human will, organization, education, mobilization.
+He accuses Magic marxists (scientific socialists) of failing to grasp these hard cold concrete realities.

+Whether actual people who conform to Reed's stereotypical Magic Marxists exist around us is, to me, a moot point.
+Whether such people are polluting the discourse or not, when you hear them, then maybe take it upon yourself as a public duty to debunk them --- for the purpose of actively raising class consciousness!
+Neoliberal rentiers never miss a chance to profit from a crisis.
+A good leftipol should never miss an opportunity to help others profit from a magical thinker.

 ## Last Words

 I'll let Reed have the last words, and spare you needing to read his whole